 What is Mycelium?
-Today we’re going beyond the mushroom
+Today we’re going beyond the fruiting body of the mushroom to the mycelium, which begins the process of expansion and production of mushrooms

 Most perceive a fungus only as a mushroom.
 This is a misconception that has dictated the importance of fungi in our society.
 Fungi are a diverse kingdom with many species that may never produce a mushroom.
 Many see a mushroom and believe that this is the entirety of a fungus.
 However, the mushroom is only a part, or an organ, for certain species, with the intent of producing spores for reproduction.
 If the mushroom is the fruiting body then what is the rest of the fungus?
 This begs the question; what collects the nutrients for the fruiting body to fruit?